 The ‘Lytollis – Ward’ confusion

-The Lytollis/Ward confusion began after the death of Robert Lightallers (c.1780-1807) who came to Carlisle and married local girl Jane Mason in 1803.
+The Lytollis/Ward confusion began after the death of Robert Lighttallers (c.1780-1807) who came to Carlisle and married local girl Jane Ma(y)son in 1803.
 It’s thought that Robert died in 1807 while serving in the Lancaster Militia.
 He left behind a wife and two children – John and Joseph.
-John Lightallers died in 1806 and Joseph Lightallers, who later married Elizabeth Irving, was left to carry forward the line of ‘Lytollis’ in it’s many forms.
+However, John Lightallers died in 1806 leaving Joseph Lightallers (who later married Elizabeth Irving) to carry forward the name of ‘Lytollis’ in it’s many written forms.

 After the death of her husband, Jane Mason re-married.
-She married Michael Ward (b.1783) in 1808 in Carlisle.
+She married Michael Ward (born about 1783) in 1808 in Carlisle.
 There is a record of a Michael Ward from Carlisle who was a Merchant Seaman.
 Jane’s marriage to Michael Ward began a Ward/Lytollis confusion.
 Joseph Lightallers (b.1806 from her first marriage) was only two at the time of his mother’s second marriage.

 His mother and Michael Ward went on to have at least three more children during the marriage – Mary, John and Margaret.
 John Ward (1810-1874) was the son who carried forward his fathers ‘Ward’ name.

-So, we had one family with children bearing surnames of Lightallars (Lytollis) and also Ward.
+So, this one family now had children bearing surnames of Lightallars (Lytollis) and also Ward.
 Later some of the ‘Lytollis’ families began using the ‘Ward’ surname at various times.